slowproj/slowdash/ExampleProjects/Jupyter/NginxProxy/README.md

-# SlowDash + Jupyter behind a Nginx reverse proxy
+# SlowDash + Jupyter/SlowPy behind Nginx, all in Docker Compose

+## Ingredients
+- SlowDash
+- Jupyter with SlowPy
+- Nginx reverse proxy for:
+  - URL mapping for SlowDash and Jupyter
+  - Basic authentication
+  - HTTPS encryption
+  - HTTP/2 protocol

 ## Setting up
 see ExampleProjects/ReverseProxy_Nginx for details